Figs - Facts, Nutritional And Health Benefits

 - Protects Vision

 Figs contain antioxidant polyphenols lutein and zeaxanthin which help prevent age-related vision disorder like macular degeneration.

 - Reduces Weight

-The dietary fiber and the low calories in figs make it an ideal addition to one's diet to obtain benefits of reducing weight while obtaining the various vitamins and minerals.
+The dietary fibre and the low calories in figs make it an ideal addition to one's diet to obtain benefits of reducing weight while obtaining the various vitamins and minerals.

 - Prevents Digestive Problems

-With almost 5 grams of dietary fiber in 3 figs keeping the digestive system functioning well.
-Issues like constipation, indigestion ,stomach ache etc are taken care of.
+With almost 5 grams of dietary fibre in 3 figs keeping the digestive system functioning well.
+Issues like constipation, indigestion, stomach ache etc are taken care of.

-- Apart from these benefits, some other heath benefits of figs are:
+- Apart from these benefits, some other health benefits of figs are: